A common query at The Law Offices of Sean M. Cleary is "What happens in a car accident when no ticket is issued to

-Just because a driver is not cited for a driving violation resulting in an injury does not mean he/she is free from liability.
-Cited is not the issue.
-Negligence is the issue.
-Drivers should pursue their claims, as they normally would, by contacting the insurance companies.
-To resolve claims, the insurance companies will review the police report, interview witnesses, review medical reports, and do further investigation to make a determination of fault.
 If a person is at fault, he/she is liable.
 If the other driver's insurance finds its insured was at fault, it will pay.
-They may decide each driver had some responsibility for the accident and assign each driver a portion of the fault.
+In some cases, they may decide every driver had some responsibility for the accident and assign each a portion of the fault.

 It's crucial to understand that neither a police citation nor an insurance company's liability decision will dictate the outcome of a court case.

 If the car crash involves severe or fatal injuries and there is a dispute about who is at fault, an injured person or surviving family members have the legal right to file a personal injury lawsuit.
 The person who filed the lawsuit will present evidence seeking to prove that the other driver was negligent and they or their auto insurance companies owe damages.